-- 1. With the pistol pointed in a safe direction, engage the safety (if the hammer is cocked), remove the magazine, fully retract the bolt and visually make certain there is not a cartridge in the chamber.
+- 1. With the rifle pointing in a safe direction, remove the magazine, open the bolt and visually make certain there is not a cartridge in the chamber.
 Then allow the bolt to close.
-The hammer should be cocked. - 2.
-If you have a standard RUGER[®] 22 CHARGER[TM] pistol (not the takedown model), loosen (do not remove) the takedown screw.
-For 22 CHARGERTM Takedown models, first follow the "Removing the Barrel Assembly" instructions on page 16 and then loosen (do not remove) the takedown screw from the receiver assembly portion of the pistol. - 3.
+The rear sight leaf should be down, and the hammer should be cocked. - 2.
+Loosen the barrel band screw and remove the barrel band.
+(Does not apply to non-barrel band models such as the Sporter and Rifle Model.) - 3.
+Use an appropriate size Allen wrench to loosen (don't remove) the take-down screw. - 4.
 Position the safety so an equal amount of the button is exposed on each side.
-If the safety is not in the middle when the receiver assembly is lifted out of the stock, the stock will be damaged. - 4.
-Swing the receiver assembly upward away from the forearm of the stock.
-Be careful the two receiver cross pins and bolt stop pin do not fall out. - 5.
-Remove the trigger guard by simply drifting out the two receiver cross pins.
+If the safety is not in the middle when the barrel-receiver assembly is lifted out of the stock, the stock will be damaged. - 5.
+Swing the barrel-receiver assembly upward away from the forearm of the stock.
+Be careful the two receiver cross pins and bolt stop pin do not fall out. - 6.
+Place the safety in the "ON" position.
+Remove the trigger guard by simply drifting out the two receiver pins.
 It is recommended that the components of the trigger guard assembly not be disassembled from the trigger guard.